 1) Infliximab is a chimeric monoclonal antibody against TNF-alpha.
 There are several small case series in which treatment with infliximab improved systemic and articular symptoms of AOSD, while also improving inflammatory markers (ESR, CRP) and ferritin levels.
 There are also case series suggesting infliximab may be used as a steroid-sparing agent in patients treated with prednisone and methotrexate.
 However, the evidence for infliximab in AOSD is limited to small retrospective case series and 1 prospective open-label trial consisting of only 4 patients.

 2) Adalimumab is a fully human monoclonal antibody against TNF-alpha.
 Case reports and case series suggest that adalimumab may be effective in patients with AOSD and can be used as a steroid-sparing agent.
-The quality of evidence regarding the role of adalimumab role in the treatment of AOSD is limited to case reports and case series.
+The quality of evidence regarding the role of adalimumab in the treatment of AOSD is limited to case reports and case series.

 3) Etanercept is a recombinant molecule of fragments of the soluble TNF-alpha receptor linked to the Fc portion of human IgG.
-A small prospective cohort study of 12 patients with AOSD with severe arthritic symptoms refractory to DMARDs who were treated with etanercept suggested a modest improvement in the arthritic symptoms, but most patients did not have a complete response.
+A small prospective cohort study of 12 patients with AOSD with severe arthritic symptoms refractory to DMARDs who were treated with etanercept suggested modest improvement in the arthritic symptoms, but most patients did not have a complete response.
 A number of other case reports and case series have reported that etanercept was able to achieve a partial response in patients with AOSD and primary chronic arthritic symptoms, but few were able to achieve disease remission.
 Like with the other TNF-alpha inhibitors, the quality of evidence for the role of etanercept role in the treatment of AOSD is poor, limited primarily to case reports, case series, and 1 small prospective open-label study.
 TNF-alpha inhibitors might be considered in those who do not respond to a more standard treatment with glucocorticoids and methotrexate.

-6. Interleukin-6 (IL-6) antagonist: Tocilizumab is a fully humanized monoclonal antibody against IL-6 receptors, which was used in 1 prospective open-label trial of 14 patients with AOSD (who previously failed anakinra and at least 1 TNF-alpha inhibitor).
+6. Interleukin-6 (IL-6) antagonist: Tocilizumab is a fully humanized monoclonal antibody against IL-6 receptors, which was used in 1 prospective open-label trial of 14 patients with AOSD (who previously failed anakinra and ≥1 TNF-alpha inhibitor).
 After 6 months of therapy with tocilizumab, 57% of patients had remission of joint symptoms and 86% had resolution of the systemic symptoms.
-Another retrospective review consisted of 16 patients with AOSD treated previously with at least 1 biologic before switching to tocilizumab.Evidence 4Low Quality of Evidence (low confidence that we know true effects of the intervention).
+Another retrospective review consisted of 16 patients with AOSD treated previously with ≥1 biologic before switching to tocilizumab.Evidence 4Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to the observational nature of data.
 Ortiz-Sanjuán F, Blanco R, Calvo-Rio V, et al. Efficacy of tocilizumab in conventional treatment-refractory adult-onset Still's disease: multicenter retrospective open-label study of thirty-four patients.
 Arthritis Rheumatol.
 2014 Jun;66(6):1659-65. doi: 10.1002/art.38398.
 PMID: 24515813.
 All but one patient responded well after treatment with tocilizumab, and 2 patients were able to completely withdraw their glucocorticoid therapy.
 The effects were quite rapid, with a normalization of CRP levels by 7.1 weeks (mean), and ferritin levels by 5.8 weeks (mean).
 Overall, tocilizumab remains a promising option for patients with refractory AOSD with both systemic and articular manifestations.
 However, the quality of evidence is limited to case reports, case series, and 1 prospective open-label cohort study.
 As such, tocilizumab may be considered in patients failing therapy with glucocorticoids and methotrexate.
 Patients receiving IL-6 inhibition should have lipid levels monitored.

 7. Janus kinase (JAK) inhibitors: There is limited evidence from case series on the use of JAK inhibitors in patients with AOSD refractory to conventional therapies.Evidence 5Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
 Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to the observational nature of data involving a small number of patients.
 Hu Q, Wang M, Jia J, et al. Tofacitinib in refractory adult-onset Still's disease: 14 cases from a single centre in China.
 Ann Rheum Dis.
 2020 Jun;79(6):842-844. doi: 10.1136/annrheumdis-2019-216699.
 Epub 2020 Feb 20.
 PMID: 32079571; PMCID: PMC7286046.
 Gillard L, Pouchot J, Cohen-Aubart F, et al. JAK inhibitors in difficult-to-treat adult-onset Still's disease and systemic-onset juvenile idiopathic arthritis.
 Rheumatology (Oxford).
 2023 Apr3;62(4):1594-1604. doi: 10.1093/rheumatology/keac440.
 PMID: 35920788.
 Patients should have lipid levels monitored and hepatitis and latent tuberculosis screening if JAK inhibitors are chosen.

-8. IV immunoglobulins: Limited evidence from case reports and case series supports some benefit of IV immunoglobulins infusions in patients resistant to or unable to tolerate other forms of therapy.Evidence 6Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
+8. IV immunoglobulins: Limited evidence from case reports and case series supports some benefit of IV immunoglobulin infusions in patients resistant to or unable to tolerate other forms of therapy.Evidence 6Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
 Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to the observational nature of data involving a small number of patients.
 Vignes S, Wechsler B, Amoura Z, et al. Intravenous immunoglobulin in adult Still's disease refractory to non-steroidal anti-inflammatory drugs.
 Clin Exp Rheumatol.
 1998 May-Jun;16(3):295-8.
 PMID: 9631752.

 9. The use of an IL-18-binding protein and IL-6 antagonist sarilumab has been described in the literature in refractory cases.